- CC Image Courtesy of Thomas Brasington on Flickr

 Skills and Salary: While the educational background for a visual designer is similar to that of a graphic designer, the pay rate is higher: The national median salary is $66,000, with a range that goes from $49,000 to $92,000.
-The strong association between the visual designer title and online design may explain the salary discrepancy; typically, online design work pays at a higher rate than print design.
+The strong association between the visual designer title and online design may explain the discrepancy between the designer salaries.
+Typically, online design work experience gets you paid at a higher rate than print design.
 A visual designer serves as a mid-point between the pure design abilities of a graphic designer, and the more user-focused interests of a user experience designer.
 Which brings us to the third type of designer…

 User Experience Designers

-Skills and Salary: The field is relatively new, and interdisciplinary in nature, so degrees in psychology, computer science, or graphic design could all be considered relevant according to Education Portal.
+Skills and Salary: The field of user experience is relatively new and interdisciplinary in nature, so degrees in psychology, computer science, or graphic design could all be considered relevant according to the Education Portal.
 There are a few schools starting to offer degree or certificate programs in UX, including Rutgers, Carnegie Mellon, SVA, and Pratt.
-The national median salary for this position is $85,000, with a range from $60,000 to $113,000, per Glassdoor.
+The national median for UX designer salaries are calculated around $85,000, with a range from $60,000 to $113,000, per Glassdoor.

 Interested in a UX design career?